04/19/22

 I realised I had to do something for all the developers out there like me who find building for the cloud incredibly frustrating and uncreative.
 There are loads of tools for improving small parts of the process.
 But they only have a small impact on the job overall.
 I wanted to find a way to massively reduce the time developers spend managing the complexities of the cloud; something that would free us to get on with the fun and creative part of actually building things.

 I realised the reason we spend so much time configuring cloud services is because the tools we rely on have no idea what we're trying to do.
 So it's up to the developer to do almost all of the work.
 I had the idea that in order to make a real impact, I needed to build a tool that does understand that.
 That's the key insight behind Encore.
-It's a backend development engine for building scalable cloud-based software, that has the same mental model as the developer for how things work and how they're connected.
+It's a backend development platform for building scalable cloud-based software, that has the same mental model as the developer for how things work and how they're connected.

 In 2017 I started by sketching the idea out to see if there was something in it.
 Once I realized it could work it took over my life.
 It felt so exciting and important.
 For years I'd get home from work at 6pm, start hacking away and suddenly it would be 4am.